How to improve your WiFi speed

 If you've tried all of these tips and still haven't had any luck, it may be time to complain.

 The first step is to check what broadband speeds you were promised when you signed up.
 You should be able to find this in the information your provider sent you after you made the purchase.
 However, it's important to be aware of how certain your broadband provider was of supplying a set speed.

 Legally, broadband providers must advertise speeds that at least 50% of customers on a given package will receive at peak times.
 Of course, that still leaves up to 50% of customers not receiving it.

 The crucial figure to look for is the minimum speed guarantee.
-If your provider has signed up to Ofcom's voluntary code (most of them have, but the full list is here), they must give you this figure when you buy a broadband package.
+If your provider has signed up to Ofcom's voluntary code (most of them have), they must give you this figure when you buy a broadband package.
 If your speeds aren't reaching this, you should have a strong case.

 If so, contact your broadband provider and explain you're not getting the speeds you were promised.